 - may help prevent diabetes

 Too much beta-carotene can also be harmful to your body.
 Carotenemia is one of the negative side effects that are prompted by overconsumption of beta-carotene.
-This condition can prevent vitamin A from functioning properly, which affects all of the previously mentioned systems (2).
+This condition is usually benign and treatable but in extreme cases can prevent vitamin A from functioning properly, which affects all of the previously mentioned systems (2).

 As was stated before, keto (ketogenic) diet is a low-carb diet.
 Its main rule is to reduce the consumption of carb-rich foods and increase the intake of good fats and proteins.
 You should avoid easily-digestible carbs, such as sugar, pastries, white bread, and soda (4).
 If followed for a short time, it may be highly beneficial for your health.
 It may help you lose weight, reduce the risk of certain cancers, improve acne, protect brain function, reduce seizures, improve heart health, and PCOS symptoms.
 However, it may have serious negative consequences, if you stay on the diet for longer than recommended or have certain health conditions, such as kidney disease or pancreatitis, diabetes when you are dependent on insulin level, eating disorders, pregnancy or breastfeeding (5).

 Carrot is one of the vegetables, that don’t require cooking and can be eaten raw.
 It tastes great both cooked and uncooked and can be consumed in a form of fresh or juice.
 There is a great variety of dishes that include this vegetable as one of their main ingredients.
 Due to its taste, carrot can be a component of desserts and sweets, as well as salty dishes.
-Although it is best to avoid cooked carrot and carrot juice on the keto diet, if consumed in a smaller amount than 100g a day, it may not be a problem.
+Although it is best to avoid cooked carrot (because they cook down and people eat more of them) and carrot juice on the keto diet, if consumed in a smaller amount than 100g a day, it may not be a problem.
 So, here are some keto-friendly carrot dishes that you can make at home:

 Ingredients for 10 servings: